Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 But I mean, if you extrapolate from 5,000 units towards the end of Q1, we don’t want to call upon significant CapEx until we are confident about cash flow on Model 3, so then that's a question of how long it takes to implement.
 I mean, that's where you get to 10,000 units a week for Model 3, which is a number we are confident can be sustained from a demand standpoint.

 I cannot adequately underscore the significance of this information.
-If one reviews the spreadsheets that accompanying the target price analyses of Tesla's bullish analysts, one sees they premised their valuations on the company's ability to manufacture 400,000 Model 3 cars in 2018 or, if worst came to worst, 2019.
+If one reviews the spreadsheets that accompany the target price analyses of Tesla's bullish analysts, one sees they premised their valuations on the company's ability to manufacture 400,000 Model 3 cars in 2018 or, if worst came to worst, 2019.

 It is now clear Tesla is unlikely to produce even half that number in 2018.
 Worse, Tesla will need to spend billions more ("significant CapEx") to reach such capacity.
 That is, let us note, money Tesla does not presently have.